 Cooked frosting – also known as seven-minute frosting – is made from egg whites, sugar, and flavorings on top of a double boiler while beating with a mixer.
 As the mixture heats, a meringue will form.
 Because of this heating process, the frosting is extremely delicate and should be eaten the first day or risk the frosting being absorbed into the cake.

-Cooked frostings are sometimes used on red velvet cakes or cupcakes.
+Cooked frostings are sometimes used on desserts like our 4 layer red velvet cake or other cupcakes.

 Expert baker: fondant